 ##Rafa Lahuerta Yúfera is a Valencian writer, blogger and former member and founder of the Valencia CF supporter’s group Gol Gran.
 His book “La balada del bar Torino” (in reference to the bar in C/Barcelonina where Valencia C.F. was founded back in 1919) was published to acclaim.
 It is more than just a book about football; it is a personal chronicle of life, family and growing up in this city of Valencia.
 David Rhead and José Marín spoke to him about his book and his feelings for the club.
-Curiously and fittingly, ‘24/7 Valencia’ feature writer José Marin´s grandfather was one of the founders of Valencia CF at the Bar Torino!
+Curiously and fittingly, ‘24/7 Valencia’ feature writer José Marin´s grandfather and namesake… was one of the founders of Valencia CF at the Bar Torino!

 24/7 Valencia: So why Valencia CF?